Rajendra Prasad (pulmonologist)

 Rajendra Prasad is a chest physician and professor of Pulmonary Medicine based in Lucknow.

-He is an MBBS (1974) and MD (1979) from King George's Medical College which was then under University of Lucknow.
+He received MBBS (1974) and MD (1979) degrees from King George's Medical College, Lucknow.
 After some time he joined same institution as faculty member and later became head of department of Pulmonary Medicine department of King George's Medical University.
 He also worked as director of U.P.
 Rural Institute of Medical Sciences and Research and Vallabhbhai Patel Chest Institute (University of Delhi).
 Now he is working as Director Medical Education and Professor & Head of Department, Pulmonary Medicine of Era University's ERA's Lucknow Medical College and also doing private practice at his clinic at Lucknow's Aliganj area.